ENateTheGreat/portfolio/README.md

 -  Creating a hover functionality for the dropdown menu.
 -  Make the website accessible on mobile devices.

+-- within the bootstrap branch I am testing out the creation of a more intuitive dropdown menu using bootstrap -- this may be removed as bootstrap may not be the most beneficial way to create the multilevel dropdown that is invisioned.

 Thanks!

 # Getting Started with Create React App